Final Crisis: Legion of 3 Worlds: Foreshadowing

-The term "Legion of 3 Worlds" was previously used by Superman during "Lightning Saga" story arc.
-Superman used the term to describe "one of the Legion's greatest adventures".
+The term "Legion of 3 Worlds" was previously used by Superman during "The Lightning Saga" story arc, describing "one of the Legion's greatest adventures".
 He stated that the full story of this event went undocumented because none of the Legionnaires remembered exactly what had occurred.
 Brainiac 5 later mentions that the adventure involved the Tornado Twins.
-The Legionnaire Star Boy (Thom Kallor, then a present-day member of the Justice Society of America under the name Starman) alludes to this encounter, saying that he met "another Thom and another Thom", and briefly mentions the Post-Zero Hour speedster XS, stating that she harbored a crush on Superman.
+The Legionnaire Star Boy (Thom Kallor, then a present-day member of the Justice Society of America under the name Starman) alludes to this encounter, saying that he met "another Thom and another Thom", and briefly mentions the post-Zero Hour speedster XS, stating that she harbored a crush on Superman.

-Geoff Johns revealed in an interview that XS would be appearing in Legion of the 3 Worlds and made it clear that this series, and The Flash: Rebirth mini-series, which he wrote with Ethan Van Sciver on art duties, would pick up threads left hanging in the "Lightning Saga" story arc: "Obviously, one of the big things in 'Lightning Saga' that we still haven't addressed is the lightning rod and what that's all about.
+Geoff Johns revealed in an interview that XS would be appearing in Legion of 3 Worlds and made it clear that this series, and The Flash: Rebirth mini-series, which he wrote with Ethan Van Sciver on art duties, would pick up threads left hanging in "The Lightning Saga": "Obviously, one of the big things in 'Lightning Saga' that we still haven't addressed is the lightning rod and what that's all about.
 That will be a central focus of the series".

 In Action Comics #864, Batman references the appearances of the different Legions in the present (the original version, 1994 version, and 2004 version), and believes that the future is always changing.